nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-null-handling-take-two.md

 In the [null values post][4] mentioned above, I mentioned that there are differences between SQL Server and Java in how they handle null.
 So, when we call into Java from SQL Server, we may want to treat null values the same way as we do in SQL Server.

 I wrote about this in the [**SQL Server 2019 Extensibility Framework & Java - Null Values**][4] post mentioned above.
-However, that post was written before SQL Server 2019 CTP 2.5, and Microsoft introduced the Java SDK in CTP 2.5, and certain things changed.
+However, that post was written before SQL Server 2019 CTP 2.5.
+In CTP 2.5 Microsoft introduced the Java SDK, and certain things changed.
 Amongst the things that changed is the way we handle nulls when we receive datasets from SQL Server in our Java code.

 Let us see how null handling works now post CTP 2.5.
 We use similar code to what we saw in the [null post][4] above: